choishingwan/PRSice/docs/quick_start_prset.md

 ```

 !!!
 Note
-    You can use both bed and GTF+MSigDB input together*
+    Both bed and GTF+MSigDB input can be used together